watson-developer-cloud/node-red-node-watson/README.md

 - Enable Opt-out option for Conversation Node.
 - Implement time out option for response from Conversation Node.
 - Bump to v 3.2.1 of watson-developer-cloud dependency.
+- Fix to how API version is specified in Natural Language Understanding node.

 ### New in version 0.6.6
 - Added Mute option for STT Node warning status when running in Streaming mode